Renovation of Herringbone, Mosaics & Versailles Pannels

-Parquet Flooring Restoration
+Parquet Floor Restoration

-Parquet Flooring Sanding & Restoration Let's start with an example of a nice surprise that happens in life - you remove the carpet from a room in your home and discover a valuable original parquet floor is hiding beneath it!
+Let's start with an example of a nice surprise that happens in life - you remove the carpet from a room in your home and discover a valuable original parquet floor is hiding beneath it!
 Especially when you consider that installing a new parquet flooring may costs anything between £70.00 - £120.00 per sqm.
 And that's just for a simple herringbone or basket weave pattern.

 That little treasure will need a little bit of work to bring back its beauty and here are few steps of advice how to achieve it.
 If you are interested in booking with professional contractor these are the prices for parquet floor restoration.
 So, without further ado here is what you have to do in such situation.